 - b.
-Platting.
+Platting

-The platting requirements which are applicable to any particular parcel zoned as a PUD District shall be specified in the PUD District Ordinance applicable to such parcel.
+- The platting requirements which are applicable to any particular parcel zoned as a PUD District shall be specified in the PUD District Ordinance applicable to such parcel.

 - c.
 Improvement Location Permits.

-No improvement location permit shall be issued for any structure in any portion of a PUD District unless and until (i) any required administrative approvals for that portion and (ii) approval by the Area Plan Commission (the "APC") of any required secondary subdivision plat for that portion.
+No improvement location permit shall be issued for any structure in any portion of a PUD plat for that portion.

+District unless and until (i) any required administrative approvals for that portion and (ii)

+approval by the Area Plan Commission (the "APC") of any required secondary subdivision

 - 2. Requirements/Standards

 - a.
-Minimal Acreage.
+Minimum Acreage.
+None.